SamNarimani-lab/SamNarimani/README.md

 🔬 Join me on this exciting journey as we harness the potential of AI to transform healthcare and protect our environment.
 Let's code for a healthier, greener future! 💻🌿

-Feel free to personalize it further to better match your style and specific accomplishments.